-By close communion with them: it was said
+By close communion with them.
+It was said

 Wise Seneca, that even Socrates

-Might lose his moral strength thus by degrees.
+Might lose his moral strength thus, by degrees.

-Of even men neither-good-nor-bad I tire,
+Of even men nor-good-nor-bad I tire,

-Who make me sad, and long for something higher;
+Who make me sad, and long for something higher.

 Give me a friend who yearns for righteousness,

-And goodness, truth, and beauty to possess.
+And goodness, truth, and beauty, to possess.

 To seek, for lonely pains of idle hours,

-Pernicious company’s brief, specious cures.
+Bad company’s fast-fading, specious cures.

-A close retirement, I now therefore choose,
+A close retirement I will therefore choose,